 The Logging system in Anypoint Monitoring aggregates the log files.
 It facilitates distributed log searches of event data across application networks to pinpoint the root cause of a problem.

 The log aggregator system holds raw operation data and records events in the operating system or Mule app.
 Log aggregation compiles, organizes, and indexes log files to facilitate the management, searching, and analysis of API data.
-Aggregated logs complement the monitoring system by helping you identify causes of operational issues and investigate failures.
+Aggregated logs complement the monitoring system by helping you identify the causes of operational issues and investigate failures.

 Anypoint Visualizer provides high-level graphical visualization of application networks.
 It gives the real-time graphical representation of APIs that are running and discoverable.
 The data displayed in the graph is dynamically updated, showing the connections between APIs based on the traffic between applications.
-The Anypoint Visualization shows the visibility of API invocation hierarchy in the API-Led connectivity, which helps in understanding the architecture and dependencies between APIs in the application network.
+The Anypoint Visualization shows the visibility of the API invocation hierarchy in the API-Led connectivity, which helps in understanding the architecture and dependencies between APIs in the application network.
 The APIs in the Visualizer can be overlayed in the system, process, and experience layers to help identify the layer that the API belongs to.
 However, the names of layers can be changed using the labels on the APIs.

-From the Anypoint Visualizer, we can inspect the performance metrics, policy information, and arrange APIs in layers and node connections.
+From the Anypoint Visualizer, we can inspect the performance metrics, and policy information, and arrange APIs in layers and node connections.

-In conclusion, API Monitoring, along with the Anypoint Visualizer, provides greater visibility into the API network and helps the enterprise proactively identify and diagnose problems to take corrective steps in preventing losses to the business.
+API Monitoring, along with the Anypoint Visualizer, provides greater visibility into the API network and helps the enterprise proactively identify and diagnose problems to take corrective steps in preventing losses to the business.